linux-sunxi/sunxi-tools/README.md

 ### fex2bin
-compatiblity shortcut to call `sunxi-fexc` to compile a `.fex` file into the binary form used by the legacy 3.4 kernel ("linux&#8209;sunxi").
+compatiblity shortcut to call `sunxi-fexc` to compile a `.fex` file into the binary form used by the legacy 3.4 kernel ("linux-sunxi").

 ### sunxi-fel
 script interface for USB communication with the FEL handler built in to